NicolasSlmetal/megatech-store-back-end/README.md

 ## Features

 - Product Management
+- Customer Management
+- Purchase transaction
+- Purchases and Stock reports

 ## Usage

-To set up the development environment, use the following commands:
+To start up the development environment app, use the following commands:
 ```sh
 ./shell/up-dev.sh
 ```
-To tear down the development environment, use:
+To tear down the development environment app, use:
 ```sh
 ./shell/down-dev.sh
 ```

-To set up the production environment, use the following commands:
+To start up the production environment app, use the following commands:
 ```sh
 ./shell/up-prod.sh
 ```
-To tear down the production environment, use:
+To tear down the production environment app, use:
 ```sh
 ./shell/down-prod.sh
 ```